LLnCSoftware/mserve/examples/05scripted/05scripted.md

 How these arguments work for a phase-in is descrived above under "Managing Canary Deployments".

-1. The phase-in and phase-out lists were already populated by the commands above.
+1. The phase-in and phase-out lists were already populated by editing commands.
 2. Launch and connect to each of the servers on the phase-in list.
-3. When no canary, discard the phase-in and phase-out lists.
+3. When no canary: remove servers on the phase-out list, discard the phase-in and phase-out lists.
-4. When canary, set percent-increment, per-interval, and start-time for canaryFilter.
+4. When canary: set percent-increment, per-interval, and the phase in/out bitvectors for canaryFilter
 4. When using precomp; Precompute a new contextSource based on the edit buffer.
 5. Replace the live routingTable and contextSource with the contents of the edit buffer, and new contextSource.

-### browse
+### browse (address; position; size)

+The browse command accepts a single argument which may be a one, two, or three item list.
+- When there is one argument,
+  - it is the address or position of a row to be centered (if possible) in a 10 row window.
+- When there are two arguments,
+  - the first is the address or position of a row and the second is the size of the window.
+- When there are three arguments,
+  - the first two are the address or position of rows in the table and the second is the size of the window.
+  - the same size window is provided for each row, when the windows overlap their union is used.

+To plan an edit you often need to see a portion of the table around the rule you are editing and a portion around the position you want want to move it to.

+Position is important because servants in earlier positions have priority when more than one servant qualifies for the query.

-### search
+### search (list of where clauses as strings)

+The search command accepts a single argument which is a list of strings.
+Each string is interprested as a "where" clause filtering the routing table.

+## Hot edit with phase-in: To Do and Observe